 Update: we talked to Genesis – and apparently there is a way to attach the head directly to the monopod – however, there will be a small gap between the base plate and the bottom of the monopod (this is just aesthetics and does not hinder operation in any way).

 Talking about the foam – you have this only on one leg, unlike some tripods which have this on two or even on all three legs.
 Still it is nice to have and you can always buy a foam cover and add it.

 One thing which we didn’t mention in the video – the C3 uses twist locks which feels pretty well made.
 Although the legs don’t slide out on their own (at least not “out of the box”) like some more expensive tripods, and you need to pull the leg out, we would say that this mechanism seems to work fine.

 So let’s sum things up.
 As we mentioned briefly in the opening part of this video, we basically knew nothing about Genesis before we did this review, but our first impression of this relatively new brand is very positive.

-The Genesis C3 – well rounded all around entry level tripod kit
+The Genesis C3 – well rounded all around entry-level tripod kit

 This doesn’t mean of course that the C3 is perfect.
-We mentioned in our review several drawbacks – possibly the two major ones are the leg angle mechanism that needs improvement (Genesis is aware of that and we hope to see improved mechanism in some of their future products) as well as general stability which also has some room for improvement.
+We mentioned in our review several drawbacks – possibly the two major ones are the leg angle mechanism that needs improvement (Genesis is aware of that and we hope to see an improved mechanism in some of their future products) as well as general stability which also has some room for improvement.

-For most photographers on a budget however, we don’t feel that these drawbacks should be a deal breaker.
+For most photographers on a budget, however, we don’t feel that these drawbacks should be a deal-breaker.
 You can improve stability effectively by adding weight under the tripod and as for the leg angle mechanism, we learned to live with that, and after playing with quite a few leg angle mechanisms for this review series, we can tell you that we have yet to see a perfect one – even at much higher price points.

 What we liked